vmware-archive/postfacto/deployment/helm/README.md

 Parameter | Description | Default
 ----------|-------------|--------
 googleOAuthClientId  | The Google oAuth client ID to use to allow users to log in using a google account | nil
+disableSSLRedirect  | By default Postfacto redirects to HTTPS by default, setting this to true disables that behaviour and can be useful when getting started | nil
+secretKeyBase | Used for signing and encryption, should be set to a random value | random 10 character alpha numeric string

 ## Subcharts
 This chart includes the following subcharts: